News Above the Noise: Week of March 5, 2023

 According to the Pew Research Center, parents are moving in with their young adult children at a higher rate, and they are doing so while they are younger, healthier and often still working, rather than waiting for retirement or urgent healthcare needs.
 This “reverse-boomerang effect” is often driven by evolving perspectives on family life, skyrocketing housing costs, and difficulties in securing affordable child care.
 Find out more information about the rise in multigenerational households on The Wall Street Journal.

-Editor's Note: Every week, The Sunday Paper's team of journalists sifts through the news to make sense of what's happening in the world and provide hope for your week to come.
-We find what Rises Above the Noise and do our best to highlight what we think matters.
-If you’d like to read more in-depth, please note that while we do our best to feature articles that are not behind a paywall, some of the news pieces we recommend require their own subscriptions beyond our control.
+Editor's Note: Every week, The Sunday Paper's team of journalists sift through the news to find what Rises Above the Noise, makes sense of what's happening in the world, and provides hope for your week to come.
+While we do our best to provide our own informative summary of each piece, some publications require their own subscriptions beyond our control.